rkrysinski/bitbucket-deploy/README.md

 		"repository_root" => "app",
 		...

+* It may happen that your application is combined with some building blocks that are stored in separate repositories.
+You can configure script to handle payloads coming from different repositories' Hooks.
+In order to do that you have to configure the "repository_mapping" configuration.
+Let's assume you have AngularJS front-end with PHP REST back-end, where PHP code is stored in different BitBucket repository e.g. "php-rest-api".
+In order to configure payload for for PHP code you have to configure the following:

+		...
+		"repository_mapping" => [
+			"php-rest-api" => [
+				"branch_to_dir" => [
+					"dev" => "test",
+				],
+				"repository_root" => "",
+				]
+		],
+		...

+	**NOTE**: The "branch_to_dir" and "repository_root" have the same effect like described previously, so in this example the '*dev*' branch will be deployed to */<www_root>/test* directory on server and all repository files are copied.
+Additional POST Hook in "php-rest-api" repository should be defined.

 * You can turn on the debug mode to see more details in log file.

 		...